sahib/rmlint/docs/rmlint.1.rst

 :``-U --write-unfinished``:

-    Include files in output that have not been hashed fully (i.e. files that do not appear to have a duplicate).
+    Include files in output that have not been hashed fully, i.e. files that do not appear to have a duplicate.
+Note that this will not include all files that ``rmlint`` traversed, but only the files that were chosen to be hashed.

     This is mainly useful in conjunction with ``--xattr-write/read``.
 When re-running rmlint on a large dataset this can greatly speed up a re-run in some cases.
+Please refer to ``--xattr-read`` for an example.

 Rarely used, miscellaneous options
 ----------------------------------